 GENERAL PROJECT REQUIREMENTS

 In today’s marketplace for commercial loans and investment capital when traditional sources of funding may have become increasingly unavailable for industrial development, real estate, construction, and venture-capital-seeking businesses, the EB-5 Immigrant Investor Program has attracted great interest.
-Today, more businesses are choosing to seek EB-5 capital, whether through a Direct EB-5 project, by forming a Regional Center, or by having their project licensed by an existing Regional Center, in order to seek and attract the many thousands of foreign investors willing to invest at least $900,000 for the opportunity to secure a green card.
-At HarrisLaw, we have represented EB-5 Regional Center Projects which have sought EB-5 capital raises ranging from $10 million to $250 million.
+Today, more businesses are choosing to seek EB-5 capital, whether with one EB-5 investor in a Direct EB-5 project, by forming a Regional Center, or by having their project sponsored by an existing Regional Center.
+Many thousands of foreign investors are willing to invest at least $800,000 for the opportunity to secure a green card.
+At HarrisLaw, we have represented EB-5 Regional Center Projects which have sought EB-5 capital raises ranging from $8 million to $250 million.
 We also have represented smaller Direct EB-5 projects where the pooled funds sought were as little as $500,000.
 Our commitment to ensuring our clients success in the EB-5 program is dedicated, as shown through our membership in organizations such as IIUSA, the nation’s largest EB-5 industry trade association, the American Immigration Lawyers Association (AILA), as well as through Michael A. Harris’s certification by the Florida Bar as a specialist in Immigration and Nationality Law.